charles-adedotun/charles-adedotun/README.md

 # Charles Adedotun

-Senior DevOps/SRE & AI Platform Engineer specializing in cloud infrastructure, Kubernetes orchestration, and AI-augmented development tooling.
+DevOps/SRE & AI Platform Engineer specializing in cloud infrastructure, Kubernetes orchestration, and AI-augmented development tooling.
 I build production-grade systems that scale and empower teams to ship faster.

 ## What I Do